 My journey as a software developer began writing computer games in C/C++ & Assembler in the early 90s.
 It included a fascinating at that time dive into low level video and audio device coding on the XT/AT platforms.
 In late 90s and throughout 2000s I concentrated my efforts mostly on developing for web and recently moved into native mobile applications.
-The latter now forming a nice, complete circle of starting out being close to hardware and now closer to (mobile) hardware again.
+With the latter now forming complete cycle of starting out being close to hardware and now being closer to (mobile) hardware again.

 - 1993-1996 - Wrote and developed several computer games on PC platform.

 - 1997-2000 - Worked on development of online media distribution platform.

 - 2000-2002 - Worked on multiple .com projects ranging from three-way communication platform (pager, phone, web) to interfacing with a large set of data stored on legacy mainframes for online querying.

 - 2003-2004 - Worked on a document storage system subsequently acquired by Xerox; added metadata and keyword search capabilities and NLP support used for concept discovery within a sizable corpus of OCR-ed text documents.